bryanarius/Brymon-Team-Builder/README.md

 - Owners can access their own teams
 - Other users cannot access another user's team
 - Other users cannot delete another user's team
+- Email verification tokens are generated, hashed, and expire correctly
+- Password reset tokens are generated, hashed, and expire correctly
+- Resetting a password clears the reset token and implicitly verifies the email

 ## End-to-End Tests